oblador/react-native-vector-icons/MIGRATION.md

   * Have a common package
   * Have stand and pro packages
   * Fix duplication in upgrade scripts for fontawesome
-* loadfont - console.ogo for missing fonts
 * Support fontello
 * Support icomoon
 * MIgration using js-codeshift
 * Can we use react-native-config for assets
-* Build script in common to make the fonts dumber ios
+* Build script in common to make the fonts dumber
-* Can the common code load the fonts
 Expo
 * Has own font loading mechanism
 * Need to see how this will work